Situation overview

 This situation arises when a business is fundamentally sound, but performance is not where it should be.

-Complexity has crept in, priorities are unclear, and execution no longer matches intent.
-Management teams are often busy, but effort is diluted and outcomes are inconsistent.
-Over time, this erodes confidence and makes improvement harder than it needs to be.
+Complexity has crept in, priorities have multiplied, and execution no longer matches intent.
+Management teams are often busy and well-intentioned, but effort is diluted and outcomes are inconsistent.
+Over time, this erodes confidence and makes improvement feel harder than it needs to be.

 What this situation often looks like in practice